resource-watch/graph/README.md

 ### Current node types

-* Concept
+* CONCEPT
-* Dataset
+* DATASET

 ### Current relationship types

-* related_to This is a generic relationship used whenever it's not possible to use one of the more specific types
+* *related_to* _This is a generic relationship used whenever it's not possible to use one of the more specific types_
 * type_of
 * part_of
 * located_at